 PRIVATE ACTIVITY BONDS (PABS)/ MUNICIPAL BONDS Private Activity Tax Exempt Bonds (PABs) generate 4 percent Low-Income Housing Tax Credits (Housing Credits), which finance approximately 50 percent of all Housing Credit developments.
 PABs are a critical affordable housing tool, leveraging private and public resources, creating tens of thousands of jobs, and facilitating the creation of millions of lowincome homes.
 Currently, the cap on PABs is a major limiting factor for a growing number of states and localities as they seek to preserve existing affordable and public housing and create new housing to meet the growing need.
 Increasing the cap on PABs for affordable and public housing would help create a public good and support the country's continuously growing housing infrastructure needs.
 Without PABs, nearly 1 million affordable homes go unbuilt in the next ten years.
 PABs and the 4% Housing Credits they generate are among the most successful models of public-private partnerships because they leverage additional public and private resources for housing, create tens of thousands of jobs every year, and help address the affordable housing crisis ravaging every city and state in the country.
-Over 12 million renter and homeowner households spend more than 50 percent of their annual incomes on housing and the United States housing market cannot afford to lose this critical resource. - NALHFA supports the preservation and enhancement of all tax-exempt housing bonds. - NALHFA supports approaches to promote the expanded use of tax-exempt housing bonds, including lifting the volume cap, exempting affordable housing preservation projects from counting towards the cap and expanded bond recycling to better serve local HFA housing finance needs.
+Over 12 million renter and homeowner households spend more than 50 percent of their annual incomes on housing and the United States housing market cannot afford to lose this critical resource. - NALHFA supports the preservation and enhancement of all tax-exempt housing bonds. - NALHFA supports approaches to promote the expanded use of tax-exempt housing bonds, including expanded bond recycling, to better serve local HFA housing finance needs.
 LOW-INCOME HOUSING TAX CREDIT (HOUSING CREDIT) PROGRAM The Housing Credit program was created by the Tax Reform Act of 1986, and is our nation's most successful tool for encouraging private investment in affordable rental housing.
 It has financed over 3 million apartments nationwide since 1986, providing roughly 7.2 million low- income families, seniors, veterans, and people with disabilities homes they can afford.
 Despite the success of this and other housing programs, there are still millions of families struggling to find affordable housing.
-According to HUD, an estimated 16.5 million renter and homeowner households spend more than 50 percent of their annual incomes on housing.
+According to HUD, an estimated 12 million renter and homeowner households spend more than 50 percent of their annual incomes on housing.
 Families who pay more than 30 percent of their income for housing are considered cost burdened and will likely have difficulty paying for necessities such as food, clothing, transportation and medical care.
+The Tax Cuts and Jobs Act that was signed into law in December 2017 continues to have a significant impact on the production